Maya maize god

-Like other Mesoamerican peoples, the traditional Maya recognize in their staple crop, maize, a vital force with which they strongly identify.
+Like other Mesoamerican peoples, the Maya peoples recognize in their staple crop, maize, a vital force with which they strongly identify.
 This is clearly shown by their mythological traditions.
-According to the 16th-century Popol Vuh, the Hero Twins have maize plants for alter egos and man himself is created from maize.
-The discovery and opening of the Maize Mountain – the place where the corn seeds are hidden – is still one of the most popular of Maya tales.
-In the Classic period (200-900 AD), the maize deity shows aspects of a culture hero.
+In the Mesoamerican Classic period (200–900), the Maize God shows aspects of a culture hero.
+According to the 16th-century Popol Vuh, the Hero Twins have maize plants as alter egos and humanity was created from maize.
+The discovery and opening of Maize Mountain, the place where the corn seeds were hidden, remains one of the most popular tales.

 Female and male deities

-In Maya oral tradition, maize is usually personified as a woman — like rice in Southeast Asia, or wheat in ancient Greece and Rome.
-The acquisition of this woman through bridal capture constitutes one of the basic Maya myths.
-In contrast to this, the pre-Spanish Maya aristocracy appears to have primarily conceived of maize as male.
-The classic period distinguished two male forms: a foliated (leafy) maize god and a tonsured one.
-The foliated god is present in the so-called maize tree (Temple of the Foliated Cross, Palenque), its cobs being shaped like the deity's head.
-A male maize deity representing the foliated type and labeled God E is present in the three extant Maya hieroglyphic books.
+In Maya oral tradition, maize is usually personified as a woman like rice in Southeast Asia or wheat in ancient Greece and Rome.
+The acquisition of this woman through bride kidnapping constitutes one of the basic Maya myths.

+In contrast, Maya aristocracy in the Pre-Columbian era conceived of maize as male.
+The Classic period distinguished two male forms and assigned them different hieroglyphic designations: a foliated (leafy) maize god and a tonsured one.
+The Foliated God is present in the so-called Maize Tree as in the Temple of the Foliated Cross, Palenque, its cobs shaped like the god's head.
+A male maize deity representing the foliated type, labelled "God E" by scholars, is present in the three extant Maya hieroglyphic books.

-Whereas the foliated maize god is a one-dimensional vegetation spirit, the tonsured maize god's functions are much more diverse.
+Whereas the Foliated God is a one-dimensional vegetation spirit, the Tonsured Maize God's functions are much more diverse.
 When performing ritually, the latter typically wears a netted jade skirt and a belt with a large spondylus shell covering the loins.
-On stelae, it is a queen rather than a king that tends to represent the tonsured maize god.
-The queen thus appears as a maize goddess, in accordance with the Mayan narrative traditions mentioned above.
+On Maya stelae, it is a queen rather than a king who tends to represent the tonsured maize god.
+The queen thus appears as a maize goddess, in accordance with the Maya narrative traditions mentioned above.